 And it doesn’t matter what your budget is or what kind of dining experiences you rate, there is always a tour that appeals to your taste buds.
 That’s especially true in Rome where food is such a big part of the city’s identity.

-With so many on offer, I hope my list of the best food tours in Rome will help you narrow down which to join.
+With so many on offer, I hope my list of the best Rome food tours will help you narrow down which to join.
 Read on and prepare to feel very hungry.

 Also, this is a really good itinerary for 2 days in Rome.
-This is packed full of activities when the sun’s out and is more of a summer guide.
+This is packed full of activities when the sun’s out and is more of a summer guide than the one above.

-This walking food tour of Rome is perfect if you aren’t there for long as it combines must-see sights with samples of authentic Italian street food delicacies.
+This walking food tour of Rome is perfect for those of you who don’t have long in the city as it combines must-see sights with samples of authentic Italian street food delicacies.

 Campo de’ Fiori, the Jewish Quarter and Largo di Torre Argentina are all on the route.
 It’s as much about getting a taste of the unique history and culture in the different neighbourhoods as it is the food.

-That said, the food was the star of the show for me!
-We tucked into some of the best cured meats I’ve ever tasted to start with, at a local charcuterie.
+That said, the food was the star of the show for me.
+We tucked into some of the best cured meats I’ve ever tasted to start with.
 Also on the menu was the popular street food Supplì and my personal favourite, artisanal gelato.
 You can’t come to Rome without stuffing your face full of gelato.